Meghan Markle’s Wedding Dress Will Reportedly Be Designed By This British Fashion House, ‘Elle’ Reports

 Meghan Markle and Prince Harry’s royal wedding is getting closer with each passing day, so that means the rumor mill is in overdrive, churning out juicy speculation about their big day.
-The most recent rumor is that Markle has chosen British fashion house, Erdem, to design her bridal gown.
-According to Elle.com, there are some clear hints that the Canadian-born fashion designer, Erdem Moralıoğlu has gotten the royal gig.
+The most recent rumor is that Markle has chosen British fashion house Erdem to design her bridal gown.
+According to Elle, there are some clear hints that Canadian-born fashion designer Erdem Moralıoglu has gotten the royal gig.

-As Elle reports, Erdem recently announced that they’ve stopped outsourcing their public relations and have moved that important aspect of their business-in-house.
-They’ve also brought in a new public relations manager named Kathryn Lo.
+As Elle reports, Erdem recently announced that they’ve stopped outsourcing their public relations and have moved that important aspect of their business in-house.
+They’ve also brought in a new public relations manager, Kathryn Lo.
 This could be a sign that the brand is preparing for a huge wave of publicity to come their way and they want to have someone on-hand to manage all of it.

 People Magazine reports that they reached out to Erdem for confirmation that they would be designing the wedding dress of 2018 but their representative did not reply to their request for comment.
 Perhaps they have been sworn to secrecy!
 There are reports that Ralph and Russo, the label who designed the dress Meghan wore in her engagement photos, have also added a new PR assistant.
 But that hiring move seems to pale in comparison to moving your PR from an agency to basing it at your company.